idempotentiation/mod-worgoblin/README.md

-# This is no longer being maintained.
+# This module is (mostly) no longer being maintained.

 # Worgoblin Module